How Much Does a Psychologist Make a Year?

 • The demand (and respect) for psychological services is increasing, as mental health is now considered an important part of our overall well-being.

 • Whether you’re drawn to research, counseling, or clinical practice, a career in psychology can offer a wide array of job options.
-You may even be able to design a job and flexible schedule that suits your needs.
+You may even be able to design a job and flexible schedule that suit your needs.

 • You may benefit personally from skills like empathy, critical thinking, and creative problem-solving that you gain as a psychologist.